 I am very happy about being recognised at Prize Giving.
 I have loved meeting so many new people whilst being on this course, and I have made lots of new friends.

-A couple months after starting the course I found out I was pregnant and I thought that I would really struggle to complete everything in the course due to taking time off for appointments and working two days as well as being at College.
+A couple of months after starting the course I found out I was pregnant and I thought that I would really struggle to complete everything in the course due to taking time off for appointments and working two days as well as being at College.
 To keep on track, I stuck to a plan and made sure I handed everything in on time and studied regularly.
 This helped me stay motivated and focused to finish the course before the baby came.

 My plan for the future is to take this year off on maternity leave with my new baby and then return next August to complete my HNC in Childcare.
 My end goal is to become a Childhood Practitioner and work with children.

-I would just like to say thank you to my lecturers for their help and support through this course.
+I would just like to say thank you to my lecturers for their help and support throughout this course.
 It means a lot to me and without their positivity and encouragement I don’t know how I would have stayed motivated.”

 This course will start week commencing...